Enjoy autumn and winter kayaking on the scenic waterways of Sweden

 Paddling in the archipelago of Bohuslän on the west coast in the winter months allows you to become one with nature.
 Your only company will most likely be harbour seals and a variety of sea birds.
 The imposing landscape entices you to pause on one of the barren granite cliffs to enjoy a warming beverage.

-Kayaking around Sweden’s westerly “Weather Islands” in the Bohuslän archipelago makes for a perfect day close to nature.
+Kayaking around Sweden’s westerly “Weather Islands” in the Bohuslän archipelago makes for a perfect day close to nature, in early autumn (or spring/summer).
 Return to a renovated guest house once occupied by the harbour pilots.
 Learn more about this bygone era, hike or go fishing for lobster and crayfish.
 Afterwards, enjoy a meal at Värdshuset Väderöarna accredited by “A Taste of West Sweden”.

 A winter adventure in Grundsund on the west coast involves kayaking in a vivid landscape of raw beauty.
 In the picturesque fishing village of Edshultshall on the island of Orust you can stay overnight at Lådfabriken, an old factory for wooden boats now converted into a charming B&B. Here you can relax with a hearty and delicious dinner after an exciting day at sea.